 There actually were Thanksgiving-type holidays in New England long before the Europeans arrived.
 American Indians had held harvest celebrations of their own for many years.

 But when the Europeans did arrive, they held the first Thanksgiving that they actually called Thanksgiving in 1607 — in Popham, Maine.

 The Popham Colony was a year-long effort to establish a British colony in Phippsburg, Maine, at the mouth of the Kennebec River.
 It began in the summer of 1607 and ended a year later in 1608.
-For one harsh winter a group of English settlers tried to stick it out at a small fortification they constructed.
+For one harsh winter a group of English settlers tried to stick it out at a small fort they built.

 The historie of travaile into Virginia, by William Strachey, tells the story of that first Thanksgiving, Maine style.